abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/use_case1_gcp.md

 Copy and securely store this password for UI access.

 ### Access Jenkins UI
-This step confirms browser-based access to the Jenkins web interface.
+This step verifies that the Jenkins web interface is accessible from your browser.

-**Open Jenkins in a local browser:**
+Open Jenkins using the VM’s public IP address:

 ```text
 http://<VM_PUBLIC_IP>:8080